CouldBeThis/nano-configs/README.md

 In this repo:

+ * [ ] Organize files so it's clear what belongs to be and what belongs to the `scopatz/nanorc` repo
  * [ ] Install instructions
  	* [ ] Install script ???
  * [ ] Summarize shortcuts (cheatsheet)